 As the Duranate evaporates from the diluted coating, a cross-linking reaction proceeds and the chemical components literally have a ‘bridging’ reaction, eventually forming a durable coating film.
 If cross-linking does not proceed within the coating, it can easily be scratched by even fingernails and it would show signs of damage if left outdoors for even under a month.
 Thus, I can confidently say Duranate is a must for the exterior body coating of vehicles.

-Even though solvent-based coatings are used for automotive coatings , we try to keep the amount of solvent used as low as possible to reduce the impact on the environment, and we have also developed a more environmentally friendly water-based coating hardeners for our lineup.
+Even though solvent-based coatings are used for automotive coatings , we have developed a high-solid coating hardeners to reduce the amount of solvent used as low as possible, and a water-based coating hardeners.
 In addition, we are developing a new product that can reduce the minimum baking temperature for cross-linking reactions below the current 140℃ in order to reduce energy consumption and CO2 emissions.”

 Nakanishi: “Among our products undergoing development, I am in charge of developing a new hardener called X-TTI.
 It has extremely low viscosity compared to traditional hardeners.
 One of its benefits is that even if it is baked at a temperature below 140℃, the coating film can maintain excellent durability.
 Our current goal is to lower the minimum baking temperature to 80℃.

 I think that we will be able to develop Duranate so it can further reduce the impact on the environment in the future.
 I don’t really know how to fully express this value… Even if I tried, I honestly don’t think anyone in the world besides myself would understand.
 I believe my mission is to continue to explore these values and look for others who find it interesting, then ultimately gain appreciation from our customers.
 I have never worked on this type of project before, so it’s a bit of a struggle.”